Text Size

 Psalm 23:1-6

-Yahweh is my shepherd: I shall lack nothing.
-He makes me lie down in green pastures.
-He leads me beside still waters.
-He restores my soul.
-He guides me in the paths of righteousness for His name’s sake.
+The Lord is my shepherd; I shall not want.
+He makes me lie down in green pastures; He leads me beside quiet waters.
+He restores my soul; He guides me in the paths of righteousness for the sake of His name.

 Shepherd provision